root-project/web/for_developers/doxygen/index.md

 `{HOME}/rootdoc/html/index.html` in your preferred web browser.

 ### Compilation prerequisites on Ubuntu
-- apt install doxygen make jupyter-nbconvert
+- `apt install doxygen make jupyter-nbconvert`
-- pip install scandir nbformat metakernel ipykernel
+- `pip install scandir nbformat metakernel ipykernel`
-- Optional: apt install qhelpgenerator-qt5.
-In case of older Ubuntu versions, use qt4-dev-tools instead, and modify in the Doxyfile QHG_LOCATION to /usr/lib/x86_64-linux-gnu/qt4/bin/qhelpgenerator
+- Optional: `apt install qhelpgenerator-qt5`.
+In case of older Ubuntu versions, use `qt4-dev-tools` instead, and modify in the `Doxyfile` `QHG_LOCATION` to `/usr/lib/x86_64-linux-gnu/qt4/bin/qhelpgenerator`

 ## General Guidelines
 Classes and methods can be documented both in the .cxx and .h files.
 For the long descriptions